wluptonrh/ocp-ai-quickstart/README.md

 - establish governance around datascience projects and resource utilization
 - dynamically allocate computing power

-In the following exercises, we will explore how OpenShift AI, an extension of the OpenShift platform, helps us achieve the above.
+In the following exercises, we will explore how OpenShift AI helps us address these needs at a high level.